 The real question isn’t, “Can I afford protection?”
 It is: “Can I afford a major financial hit with little or no backup?”

-• Never act on a financial request from a message alone; always verify through an official channel.
+- I never act on a financial request from a message alone; I always verify through an official channel.

-If you’d like a simple one page checklist on “Scams, AI and otherwise, that target educators and retirees—and options,” send me a message at wracton@gmail.com.
-(Disclaimer: One of the options I include is the company I’m with, LegalShield.)
+If you’d like a simple one‑page checklist on scams—AI and otherwise—that target educators and retirees (plus a few options for protection), email me at wracton@gmail.com.
+One of the options I mention is the company I’m with, LegalShield!

 No comments: